lucasmpimentel/tractian_challenge/README.md

 ## What could be better

-- Refine the listing;
+- Refine the listing to a better visualization;
+- Finalize the search bar and filters
 - Finalize the feature that applies the cache and add the offline database (SQLite for example);
-- Better explore the use of isolates;
+- Find a way to the use of the flutter isolates;
-- Build more refined tests with broader coverage as a result;
+- Build more refined unit tests with broader coverage as a result;
 - Add a details screen to the project containing information about the components based on the API.

 ## Challenges Faced

 - Dealing with the purposefully disorganized API;
+- Dealing with the cache of the API
 - Setting up the primary structure of the project;
-- Use Flutter's recursion more efficiently.
+- Use Flutter's recursivity more efficiently.

 ## Tools Used in the Project

-- **Clean Arch**: separate code responsibilities so that there is independence and greater focus on established business rules;
+- **Clean Arch**: separating code responsibilities so that there is independence to better reuse of the code and more clarity on the business rules applied;
 - **Dio**: simplified execution of requests;
-- **Cubit**: simplified state management;
+- **Cubit**: simplified state management based on events;
-- **GetIt**: dependency injection;
+- **GetIt**: dependency injection to improve the code decoupling;
-- **Mocktail**: facilitate testing by creating mocks without the need to generate extra code.
+- **Mocktail and Mokito**: To facilitate the unit testing by creating mocks without extra code.

 ## English version